Ellalan

-Ellalan is traditionally presented as being a just king even by the "'Sinhalese'".
-The Mahavamsa states that he ruled 'with even justice toward friend and foe, on occasions of disputes at law, and elaborates how he even ordered the execution of his son for killing a calf under his chariot wheels.
+Ellalan is traditionally presented as being a just king even by the Sinhalese.
+The Mahavamsa states that he ruled 'with even justice toward friend and foe, on occasions of disputes at law', and elaborates how he even ordered the execution of his son for killing a calf under his chariot wheels.

-Ellalan is a peculiar figure in the history of Sri Lanka and one with particular resonance given the past ethnic strife in the country.
-Although he was an invader, he is often regarded as one of Sri Lanka's wisest and most just monarchs, as highlighted in the ancient Sinhalese Pali chronicle, the Mahavamsa.
+Ellalan is a peculiar figure in the history of Sri Lanka.
+He is often regarded as one of Sri Lanka's wisest and most just monarchs, as highlighted in the ancient Sinhalese Pali chronicle, the Mahavamsa.

 According to the chronicle, even Ellalan's nemesis Dutugamunu had a great respect for him, and ordered a monument be built where Ellalan was cremated after dying in battle.
 The Dakkhina Stupa was believed to be the tomb of Ellalan.
 Often referred to as 'the Just King', the Tamil name Ellāḷaṉ means 'the one who rules the boundary".